khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 -   Introduction to OpenShift3

--   Deployment of OpenShit on Azure
+-   Deployment of OpenShift on Azure

 -   Creating and managing OpenShift projects on azure